alaurent34/darc/Readme.md

  - tool-compare_and.py
  - tool-mapcompare.py

-And this one is the same but take into account the A(T) file
+And this one take J(R,P) and J(R',P') to give the re-identification rate:
  - tool-compare.py

 In my experience only tool-mapcompare.py need to be used for the re-identification phases, the two other are juste simple copy.

-**NB: Author seems to use tool-compare_and.py**
+*NB: Author seems to use tool-compare_and.py*

 ### Misc

-Read input and write output R :
+ - common.py : Read input and write output R.

- - common.py

 Usefull when you want to pipe result for exemple : tool-ncat.py A B C | E1.py